gustafsilva/example-node-postgres/README.md

 Just open the `docs/index.html` file in your browser and start browsing... :green_book:

-[jsdoc](http://usejsdoc.org) was used for document automation :heart:
+[jsdoc](http://usejsdoc.org) was used for document automation. :heart:

 ## More informations